-In the most recent research assessment (REF2014), 22% of work submitted by the LJMU Research Centre for Literature and Cultural History was rated as world-leading, and 46% as internationally excellent.
+In the most recent research assessment (REF 2014), 68% of work submitted by the LJMU Research Centre for Literature and Cultural History was rated as world-leading or internationally excellent.
 The panel noted our distinctive strengths in cultural history and interdisciplinary literary scholarship, our intellectual ambition to investigate new and unexpected fields of enquiry, and our commitment to public engagement.
-In terms of impact, 50% of the Centre’s research was awarded the highest impact rating of ‘world leading’.
+50% of our research was rated as “world-leading” in its impact.

 As well as generous institutional support, our Research Centre’s projects are supported by various funding grants, fellowships and bodies, including the Higher Education Academy, the AHRC, the British Academy, and various U.S Library grants, including those from Princeton and the Huntington.

-Colleagues working in this period are Rebecca Bailey, Brian Gibbons, Elspeth Graham and Rachel Willie.
+Colleagues working in this period are Rebecca Bailey, Elspeth Graham and Rachel Willie.
 Elspeth has been instrumental in the development of the community-focused Shakespeare North Trust, and its plans to regenerate the Merseyside town of Prescot by establishing a reproduction Jacobean theatre and study centre in the town.
-You can find out more about this long-running ambition here.
-The postgraduate colleague working with us in this area is: Ann Ashell.
+You can find out more about this long-running project here.
+The postgraduate colleague working with us in this area is Ann Ashell.

 We are involved in a major collaborative research project with staff from Brunel University, London, which seeks to develop a digital archive of working-class writing since 1700.
 The project has attracted funding from the Higher Education Academy, and includes some amazing collaborative research with our students.
 You can see what they’ve produced on the Writing Lives website.